Justin-Kwan/Eq-Works-Data-Visualizer/readme.md

 ## Runnning Locally

-Make sure you have Node.js, React and npm installed
+Make sure you have npm, Node.js and React installed

     # Clone this repo by typing into your terminal
     $ git clone https://github.com/Justin-Kwan/EQ-Works-Data-Visualizer